spagnuolocarmine/playground-mpi/markdowns/cap1/intro_questions.md

 -[x] the abstractions of OpenMPI to launch, monitor, and kill parallel jobs.

 ?[The MPI_Init function tells the MPI system to]
--[x] do all of the necessary setup.
+-[x] do all of the necessary setups.
 -[ ] copy your program in the cluster.

 ?[The MPI_Finalize function tells the MPI system]
 -[x] that we’re done using MPI.
 -[ ] to delete your program in the cluster.

-?[The rank of a MPI process in the MPI_COMM_WORLD communicator is a] -[ ] floating point number starting from 1.0.
+?[The rank of an MPI process in the MPI_COMM_WORLD communicator is a] -[ ] floating-point number starting from 1.0.
 -[ ] integer number starting from 1.
 -[x] integer number starting from 0.
 -[ ] integer number starting from 0.0.